By Michelle Y. Drake

 You want to be at ease and still show the interviewer that you’re taking this opportunity seriously.

 Demonstrate your interest in the job and the employer by being well-prepared.
 Know the job and what the company does.
 [Read the Guide to Company Research to be prepared.]

 Have good questions ready to ask about the job that demonstrate your interest.
 [Read the 45 Good Questions to Ask in a Job Interview for ideas.]

 Your attire leans more on the "casual" side of "business casual."
 First impressions are based largely on appearance.
 You want to project the professional that you are.
 Remember the old saying, "Dress for the job you want, not the job you have."

-You assume your resume will speak for itself.
+When you get to the interview, don't expect that your resume and LinkedIn Profile will have answered all the questions about why you can succeed at the job.
 Many people don’t understand that they have to draw a picture for the interviewer.

 You explained every aspect of your experience.
 In detail.
 At length.
 For the ENTIRE interview.
 You definitely want to get across that you’re the right candidate for the job, but you don’t want to dominate the conversation.